What to Do When Your Mortgage Deal Ends

 Your second option is to look into your ability to remortgage, this could mean switching your lender to achieve a better deal.

-If you're going to remortgage, it's crucial that you use a whole of market mortgage broker to carry out your mortgage research and make a recommendation.
+If you're going to remortgage, it's crucial that you use a whole of market Mortgage Advisor to carry out your mortgage research and make a recommendation.

 Not only will this ensure you're getting the cheapest deal on the market, it also means someone will take on the bulk of the work on your behalf, you'll only really need to supply documents.